 Planning poker is the most common sizing tool used within the Scrum community.
-Straightforward and fairly quickly it can give teams a good idea of what they have in front of them without going too deep into the feature.
+Straightforward and fairly quickly, it can give teams a good idea of what they have in front of them without going too deep into the feature.
 The fact it has become the method of choice for story sizing means new Scrum teams tend to adopt it from the outset.
 But without proper guidance and coaching, they can run into problems, and this leads them to think Scrum has hindered them.

 The problems I have seen with planning poker in new teams are:

 So far, I have found 2 relatively successful ways of preventing these issues from arising.
-Both revolve around removing the numbers from display:
+Both revolve around removing the numbers from the display:

 - Size using planning poker but with a non-quantitative measure such as t-shirt sizes.